University of California

 My master’s degree has helped me stand out because I am now uniquely qualified as a chemical and biomedical engineer now.
 It allows me to intelligently converse with engineers about process specification and pilot plant scale-up, while also being able to troubleshoot with biologist/biomedical professionals about cell-based experiments.
 Serving as the “go-between” for both groups has been vastly beneficial.

-Reflection of time spent at U-M
+time spent at U-M

 I highly recommend Professor Fei Wen’s protein engineering course.
 Being able to see and learn cell culture and protein engineering techniques first hand was an invaluable experience.
 I was also a part of Léim Irish Dance while at Michigan — which allowed me to express my more creative side outside of the class/lab, which definitely helped with my work/life balance.